-- For the user-agent string pattern, enter a string in the format \ string> is a case-sensitive pattern that must match a substring in the user-agent header sent by the browser.
-You cannot include escape characters (\) in browser restrictions. - · Select either: - Allow to allow users to use a browser that has a user-agent header containing the display to allow users to use a browser that has a user-agent header containing the
+- For the user-agent string pattern, enter a string in the format vhowser_string > where asterisk () is an optional character used to match any character and

+string > is a case-sensitive pattern that must match a substring in the user-agent header

+sent by the browser.
+You cannot include escape characters

+(\) in browser restrictions.

+- Select either:

+- Allow to allow users to use a browser that has a user-agent header containing the

+browser_string> substring.

+- Deny to prevent users from using a browser that has a user-agent header containing the

+browser_string> substring.

+- Click Add.